parttimenerd/hello-ebpf/README.md

 Plans
 -----

-A look ahead into the future, so you know what to expect:
+A look ahead into the future so you know what to expect:

 - Implement the API so that we can recreate all bcc examples from the book
 - Make it properly available as a library on Maven Central